-The resolution and bitrate will be adjusted automatically and resolution will take the priority.
-The upper limits of these two parameters will not exceed the values you set on Video page.
+- Enter the Smooth Streaming interface: Configuration > Network > Advanced Settings > Smooth Streaming - 7.
+Select the Stream Type. - 8.
+Check Enable Smooth Streaming. - 9.
+Select the mode of smooth streaming.
+There are three modes selectable: Auto, Resolution Priority, and Error Correction. - Auto: The resolution and bitrate will be adjusted automatically, the upper limits of which will not exceed the values you set on Video page.
 Go to Configuration > Video/Audio > Video page, set the Resolution and Max.
-Bitrate before you enable smooth streaming function.
-And in this mode the framerate will be adjusted to Max. value automatically.

-Resolution Priority:

-The resolution stays the same as the set value in Video page, and the bitrate will be adjusted automatically.
+Bitrate before you enable smooth streaming function. - Resolution Priority: The resolution stays the same as the set value in Video page, and the bitrate will be adjusted automatically.
 Go to Configuration > Video/Audio > Video page, set the Max.
-Bitrate before you enable smooth streaming function.
-And in this mode the frame rate will be adjusted to Max. value automatically.

-• Error Correction:

-The resolution and bitrate stay the same as the set values in Video page.
-When the bandwidth is sufficient, there is packet loss or bit error during transmission and these situations will lead to the video data error or loss.

-This mode is used to correct the data error during transmission to ensure the image quality.
+Bitrate before you enable smooth streaming function. - Error Correction: The resolution and bitrate stay the same as the set values in Video page.
+This mode is used to correct the data error during transmission.
 You can configure the error correction proportion within range of 0-100.
 When the proportion is 0, the data error will be corrected by data retransmission.
-When the proportion is higher than 0, the error data will be corrected via redundant data that is added to the stream and data retransmission.
-The higher the value is, the more redundant date will be generated, the more data error will be corrected, and the larger bandwidth is required.
-When the proportion is 100, the redundant data will be as large as the original data, and the bandwidth is twice required.
+When the proportion is higher than 0, the error data will be recovered via redundant data that is added to the stream.
+The higher the value is, the more redundant date will be generated, and the larger bandwidth is required.
+When the proportion is 100, the redundant data will be as large as the original data.

-Be sure the bandwidth is sufficient in Error Correction mode.
+Note: Be sure the bandwidth is sufficient in Error Correction mode.